Safer living is possible learn how you can do such thing.

 Rule No. 3 – Test your system regularly to make certain it’s in good working order and that all system components are functioning properly.

 Just a few short years ago, burglary protection was considered a necessity only by those who were well-to-do.
-Today, unfortunately, virtually every household contains expensive valuables that can be easily stolen and sold for a profit.
+Today, unfortunately, virtually every household contains expensive valuables that criminals can steal and sell for profit.

 Today, computers, flat-screen televisions, digital cameras and camcorders head the list of the electronic devices that today’s burglars can count on finding in almost every home – replacing the silverware and jewels, furs and cash that thieves might have targeted years ago.